hyrise/hyrise/README.md

 Simply call `make -j*`, where `*` denotes the number of threads to use.

 Usually debug binaries are created.
-To configure a mint build directory for a release build call CMake like `cmake -DCMAKE_BUILD_TYPE=Release`
+To configure a build directory for a release build make sure it is empty and call CMake like `cmake -DCMAKE_BUILD_TYPE=Release`

 ### lint
 `./scripts/lint.sh` (Google's cpplint is used which needs python 2.7)